learninglab-dev/the-resources/data/resources/people/mike-o/BatchRename_NestedFolders.md

 This resource will permit you to very quickly rename any number of files inside a nested folder structure, and will add the names of the folders as prefixes in the filenames.

-To accomplish this, you will create a 'Quick Action' in the Mac application 'Automator'.
-Once this Quick Action is established, it will exist as a right/control-clickable operation in Finder, so going forward you will not need to open Automator to perform this action.
+To accomplish this, we will create a 'Quick Action' in the Mac application 'Automator'.
+Once this Quick Action is established, it will exist as a right/control-clickable operation in Finder, so going forward we will not need to open Automator to perform this action.

-Here is the folder structure that we will use for this challenge, and note that the files have not been renamed yet in any highly consistent manner:
+Here is the folder structure that we will use for this resource, and note that the files have not been renamed yet in any highly consistent manner:

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KTPYL010/screen_shot_2021-01-25_at_3.56.54_pm.png?pub_secret=66b95b0c00)